recalledz/project-start/docs/23-raids.md

 * Defeating a raid yields **Undead Nectar** in addition to experience.
 The nectar is added to your resources side panel for later use.
-* The raid ends when the enemy is defeated or the orb is drained.
+* The raid ends immediately when the enemy is defeated or the Water orb is drained.
 * A summary overlay appears after victory showing damage dealt, damage received, rewards and how much combat XP each participating disciple earned.
 Each fighter now displays a small progress bar indicating their level and progress